uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/pow.rst

-   \* Overflow in a real function is supported onlyin the HA/LA accuracy modes.
+   \* Overflow in a real function is supported only in the HA/LA accuracy modes.
 The overflow occurs when x and y are finite numbers, but the result is too large to fit the target precision.
 In this case, the
    function: